Crypto AG: History

 Crypto AG was established in Switzerland by the Russian-born Swede, Boris Hagelin.
 Originally called AB Cryptoteknik and founded by Arvid Gerhard Damm in Stockholm in 1920, the firm manufactured the C-36 mechanical cryptograph machine that Damm had patented.
 After Damm's death, and just before the Second World War, Cryptoteknik came under the control of Hagelin, an early investor.

 Hagelin's hope was to sell the device to the United States Army.
 When Germany invaded Norway in 1940, he moved from Sweden to the US and presented the device to the military, which in turn brought the device to the Signal Intelligence Service, and the code-breakers in Arlington Hall.
 In the end he was awarded a licensing agreement.
-140,000 units were made during the war for American troops.
+140,000 units were made during the war for US troops.

-During his time in United States, Hagelin became close friends with William F. Friedman, who in 1952 became chief cryptologist for the National Security Agency (NSA) and whom Hagelin had known since the 1930s.
+During his time in United States, Hagelin became close friends with William F. Friedman, who in 1952 became chief cryptologist for the NSA, and whom Hagelin had known since the 1930s.
 The same year, Hagelin's lawyer, Stuart Hedden, became deputy commander in CIA, Inspector General.

-In 1948 Hagelin moved to Steinhausen in Switzerland to avoid taxes.
+In 1948, Hagelin moved to Steinhausen in Switzerland to avoid taxes.
 In 1952 the company, which until then had been incorporated in Stockholm, also moved to Switzerland.
-The official reason was that it was transferred as a result of a planned Swedish government nationalization of militarily important technology contractors.
+The official reason was that it was transferred as a result of a planned Swedish government nationalisation of militarily important technology contractors.
 A holding company was set up in Liechtenstein.

 During the 1950s, Hagelin and Friedman had frequent mail correspondence, both personal and business alike.
 Crypto AG sent over new machines to the NSA and they had an ongoing discussion concerning which countries they would or would not sell the encryption systems to, and which countries to sell older, weaker systems.
 In 1958 when Friedman retired, Howard C. Barlow, a high-ranking NSA employee, and Lawrence E. Shinn, NSA's signal intelligence directory in Asia, took over the correspondence.